-In addition to the 9 sites currently recognized by UNESCO as a World Heritage Site, the Arab-Norman Route of Palermo and its province also includes 13 sites that have not yet been included in the official UNESCO list but which, due to their great historical and cultural interest, deserve to be part of the World Heritage Site.
+In addition to the 9 sites currently recognized by UNESCO as a World Heritage Site, the Arab-Norman Itinerary of Palermo and its province also includes 13 sites that have not yet been included in the official UNESCO list but which, due to their great historical and cultural interest, deserve to be part of the World Heritage Site.

 - The Qanat